unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 What this query does is basically pull the username __natas16__ and check to see if a certain character is used in their associated password field.
 We use the [LIKE](http://www.w3schools.com/sql/sql_like.asp) statement to search for specified letters or patterns, and the MySQL Operator [BINARY](http://dev.mysql.com/doc/refman/5.5/en/cast-functions.html#operator_binary) to compare case sensitive letters.

-If we run this query, if the character we choose is in the password, the page will return __The user exists.__, if it isn’t in the password then we will get __The user doesn’t exist__.
+When we run this query, if the character we chose are in the password, the page will return __The user exists__, if the character isn’t in the password, then we will get __The user doesn’t exist__.

 So let's go ahead and write a python script to check for password characters, and then try to brute force the password.